-3 How Novice drivers gain their driving licence?
+2. How do novice drivers gain their driving licence

-In Europe, young people typically start to practice driving between 16 and 18 years of age.
+In Europe, young people typically start to practise driving between 16 and 18 years of age.
 The exact age depends on the age limits applying in the driver licence system of the particular member state.
-The age at which they can obtain their driving licence varies between European countries, as do the restrictions that apply in the first years of their driving career (see for an overview: Helman et al., 2016).
+The age at which they can obtain their driving licence is for most European countries at (approximately) 18 years.
+In Austria, Germany, Ireland, and The Netherlands, it is possible to receive a drivers licence at the age of 17.
+The restrictions that apply in the first years of a driving career vary between European countries (see overview: Helman et al., 2016).
+In order to gain a driving licence in Europe, people have to pass a theoretical and practical exam, usually after attending a driving course.
 In most European countries, young drivers start driving with a provisional licence.
 The maximum Blood Alcohol Concentration (BAC) with which drivers are allowed to drive is often lower for drivers with a provisional licence and the demerit point system (if any) is often stricter for drivers with a provisional licence.
-Many European countries have also included a learner period in their driving licence system.
-During the learner period young novice drivers are only allowed to drive with a designated and experienced accompanying driver.
-In some European countries this accompanied driving period is before the final driving test (e.g. in Sweden) and in other countries it is after the learner has passed the final driving test but has not yet reached 18 years of age (e.g. in Germany).
+Many European countries have also included the concept of learner periods in their driving licence system. whereby novice drivers are only allowed to drive with a designated and experienced accompanying driver.
+In some European countries, this accompanied driving period is before the final driving test (e.g., in Sweden) while in other countries it is after the learner has passed the final driving test but has not yet reached 18 years of age (e.g., in Germany).